Avoth Yeshurun

 Avoth Yeshurun (אבות ישורון; 1904–1992, born Yehiel Perlmutter), also Avot Yeshurun, was an acclaimed modern Hebrew poet.
-Winner of the Israel Prize for literature in 1992.
+He was the winner of the Israel Prize for literature in 1992.

 Biography

 Avoth Yeshurun was born on Yom Kippur in 1904 in the small town of Nesukhoyezhe in the Volhynia region of what is now in Ukraine, then the Russian Empire.
 His father, Baruch, came from a family of flour mill owners.
 His mother, Ryckelle (Rachel) was of rabbinic descent.
 Yeshurun grew up speaking Yiddish.
 When he was five, his parents moved to Krasnystaw in East Poland.
 He left for the British Mandate of Palestine in 1925, against the will of his parents who preferred that he remain in Poland.
 Initially he worked in construction, dredged swamps and picked fruit; later he worked in a brick factory and for a printer.
 In 1929, he joined the Haganah, the Jewish militia that later became the Israeli Defense Force.
 In 1934 he married Pesyah Justman.
 Their daughter Helit was born in 1942.
 Yeshurun's family, along with Krasnystaw's 2,000 Jews, were murdered in Belzec extermination camp in today's Poland.